Trees present a hierarchical set of related items and allow users to explore and select items within that hierarchy.

 Clicking on an item (in any area other than the turn-down arrow) selects that item.
 Only one item at a time may be selected.

-Clicking on a turn-down arrow opens or closes that branch.
-This does not change the selected item unless the selected item is within the branch being closed.
+Opening or closing the branch does not change the selected item unless the selected item is within the branch being closed.
 If the branch is closed, the selection becomes null — a Tree’s selection and revealed branches are almost entirely independent of each other.